Your Toothpaste Can’t Work Miracles

 Potassium Nitrate or Stannous Fluoride to Desensitize Teeth

 Desensitizing toothpaste is hugely popular as who wants to feel pain when they eat ice cream?
-Just make sure that tooth sensitivity isn’t caused by a cavity or a leaky filling as desensitizing toothpaste will only mask the symptoms and it won’t repair your teeth.
+Remember that desensitizing toothpaste will only mask the symptoms and it won’t repair your teeth if the sensitivity is due to cavities or leaking dental repairs.

 Tetrasodium Pyrophosphate for Tartar Control

-This is an antimicrobial and while regular brushing and flossing should remove most microbes, its addition to your toothpaste certainly doesn’t do any harm.
+Triclosan is an antimicrobial, and while regular brushing and flossing should remove most microbes, its addition to your toothpaste certainly doesn’t do any harm.